k3lyan/NLP/PREPROCESSING/ELASTIC_SEARCH/RISK_DETECTION/README.md

 ## Indexing emails (MAILS)
 ### Input:
-* 'mail_paths', a txt file containing the absolute paths to the mails
+* 'mail_paths': a txt file containing the absolute paths to the mails
 ### Outputs:
 * 'mails.json': the JSON file containing all the indexing requests to Elasticsearch
 ### How to use: